 Being HIPAA compliant has several advantages for healthcare organizations as well as patients.
 The U.S. Department of Health and Human Services (HHS) advised that HIPAA compliance is crucial as more healthcare providers and entities dealing with PHI move towards computerized operations, including Computerized Physician Order Entry (CPOE) system, Electronic Health Records (EHR), pharmacy, and even laboratory systems.
 While electrical processes increase efficiency, it also increases the risks to the security of healthcare data.
 Following the HIPAA Rules will ensure that organizations put in place appropriate safeguards to protect patients’ healthcare data.
 At the same time, it will allow organizations to adopt new technologies to improve quality as well as the efficiency of patient care.

 A break of the rules and regulations can result in severe consequences.
-On some occasions it may even lead to a HIPAA violation.
-HIPAA violation fines and penalties range from $100 to $50,000 per record, and in extreme cases upto $1.5 million per year for each violation.
-By properly adhering to the HIPAA rules and regulations, organizations are more readily able to avoid consequences which may lead to a HIPAA violation.
+On some occasions, it may even lead to a HIPAA violation.
+HIPAA violation fines and penalties range from $100 to $50,000 per record and in extreme cases up to $1.5 million per year for each violation.
+By properly adhering to the HIPAA rules and regulations, organizations are more readily able to avoid consequences that may lead to a HIPAA violation.